Jael-G/CAT-tive-Portal/README.md

 ![Waiting Mode Display](https://github.com/Jael-G/CAT-tive-Portal/blob/main/images/WaitingDisplay.png)

+UPDATE: The waiting mode no longer displays "Waiting...".
+Now, in its place it indicates the ESSID of the access point, under the ESSID it indicates the channel and under that the authmode being used.
+The display image for this mode will be updated when I have more time.

 In this mode, the most important data present is the amount of captures so far in the upper left corner, and to the right, the amount of time the device has been on (Uptime).
 The device will be in this mode while the servers and access point are running.

 2. Capture Mode